Guidelines for Invitations to the Lieutenant Governor

 If at a reception, someone should be designated to attend to the needs of His/Her/Their Honour/s.
 The Aide-de-Camp will lend assistance.
 (Note: Aide-de-Camp does not drink or eat during a reception.)

 If Lieutenant Governor is expected to make any remarks, this must be pre-arranged.
 In such case, His/Her Honour would be the first to speak.
-His/Her Honour may offer a Toast to Her Majesty the Queen, but this too must be pre-arranged.
+His/Her Honour may offer a Toast to His Majesty the King, but this too must be pre-arranged.

 Departure of the Vice-Regal Party will be arranged in advance by the Aide-de-Camp.
 The MC/Chairperson should ask everyone to stand while the Vice-Regal Party departs.
 The Aide-de-Camp will lead the Lieutenant Governor and His/Her Honour out.